ammrat13/ammrat13.github.io/_drafts/writeup_csaw_2020_finals_eccentric.md

 ### Resources

 This post may or may not have helped you understand Smart's attack.
-Ultimately, there's no substitute for practice --- struggling through the material yourself.
+Ultimately, there's no substitute for practice --- for struggling through the material yourself.
 I've linked a few resources below, some which I've mirrored on my site in case the original link breaks.
-I found Koc's tutorial on @@p@@-adic arithmetic and Novotney's summary of Smart's attack particularly helpful.
+I found Koc's and Novotney's papers particularly helpful.
 * [Koc, C. K. (2002).
 A Tutorial on p-adic Arithmetic. *Electrical and Computer Engineering*, *Oregon State University*, *Corvallis*, *Oregon*, *97331*.
   `http://www.cryptocode.net/docs/r09.pdf`][5]